Like its predecessor, a lot of the conflicts happen because of the idiotic decisions of the main cast and getting punished for it.

 Instead: Tien brazenly runs towards him in the open, despite the multi-form technique outright cutting not just his strength, but his speed.

-- Tien damages Hermila and goes towards him to finish him off.
+- Tien damages Harmira and goes towards him to finish him off.
 He looks like he's significantly damaged.
-Hermila claims that he can't shoot anymore either.
+Harmira claims that he can't shoot anymore either.

 You'd expect: Tien to finish the job and knock him out with a long-ranged Shin-Kikoho.